-Each year, NPG offers an Essay Scholarship Contest for students across the country.
-Contestants are invited to answer a population-related question, with their own experience and insight guiding their ideas for a solution.
-This year, NPG is pleased to announce a NEW Photo Scholarship Contest.
-Students are asked to submit their original photograph, as well as a short description, of an environmental treasure which is threatened by population growth.
-Both contests are open to high school seniors, as well as currently-enrolled college undergraduates.
+Each year, NPG offers a variety of Scholarship Contests for students across the country.
+Contestants are invited to answer a population-related challenge, with their own experience and insight guiding their ideas for a solution.
+Contests are open to high school seniors, as well as currently-enrolled college undergraduates.
 Winners will receive a designated scholarship amount, paid towards undergraduate tuition at the accredited college or university they attend.

 Thanks to the generous support of NPG members and various foundations, we are able to provide this annual program to support the education of America’s next generation of leaders.
 As we continue our mission to inform U.S. citizens and legislators regarding the damaging consequences of population growth, it is vital that we engage our nation’s youngest citizens.
 It is their future quality of life which is at stake!

-Be sure to check back for the details each year on our Scholarship Contest, which should be posted each January!
+Be sure to check back for the details each year on our Scholarship Contest, which should be posted at the beginning of each year!

 NPG is pleased to offer these challenging events as part of our mission to enlist a new generation of activists, who will be focused on reversing the dangers of population growth.
 We regularly receive positive feedback from students entering our scholarship contests.
 Recently, a student sent the following message to NPG: